StopTAG/.github/profile/README.md

 > [!NOTE]
 > Latest TAG News articles are written by one of the Creator's two servants and may include classified, secret, or closely-held private information that would have otherwise remained undisclosed.
 This information is provided directly by the Creator to one of His two servants for public dissemination as part of His direct intervention to stop The American Genocide.
 Additionally, articles may include events and details directly observed by one of the Creator's two servants.

+### Breaking News: Trump in Atlanta on Christmas Eve

+December 24, 2024 ATLANTA, GA — Donald J. Trump is in Atlanta this Christmas Eve, overseeing renewed efforts to eliminate one of the Creator's two servants.
+The operation includes attempts to obtain access devices containing critical credentials for StopTAG, an organization opposing The American Genocide, and its associated GitHub repositories.

 ### Biden and Trump Oversee Covert Operation in Atlanta

 December 21, 2024 - The Creator says both President Joe